openhab/openhab-qnap-qpkg/README.md

 1. Download the QPKG from the [releases section over on GitHub](https://github.com/openhab/openhab-qnap-qpkg/releases).

 2. Create a directory for your addons, configurations and userdata, by either
-    * Creating a share called "openHAB2" (recommended)
+    * Creating a share called "openHAB" (recommended)
-    * Creating a folder called "openHAB2" inside the "Public" share
+    * Creating a folder called "openHAB" inside the "Public" share
     * Not creating any of them and therefore using `.qpkg/openHAB2/distribution` for all data (for testing or demonstration)

 3. Go to your NAS's App Center and make sure you have got "JRE" (for x86-CPU based NAS) or "JRE_ARM" (for ARM-CPU based NAS) installed.
 If that is not the case, go to the "Developer-Tools" section of the App Center, install the appropriate version and wait for a while until the Java installation has finished.